-If you’re here, you’re probably feeling the sting and frustration of dealing with teenage lying.
+If you’re here, you’re probably feeling the sting and frustration of dealing with teenage lying and manipulation.
 Your feelings are valid.
-Lying is disrespectful, infuriating, and hurtful.
+Lying and manipulating is disrespectful, infuriating, and hurtful.
 And you’re not alone.
 Every teenager lies, even though they know it’s wrong.
 What they may not grasp is the damage it does to relationships and how much of a risk it is to their safety.

 Teens lie because it serves an unspoken agenda.
 Most often, teens tell lies to protect themselves or someone they care about.
 For the most part, teens lie for the same reasons we do.

 They do it to be polite, to avoid conflict, to save face, and more.
 Sometimes they like to exaggerate a little to get attention or make a point.
 Maybe they’re insecure or afraid of what will happen if the truth gets out.
 Maybe they want privacy.

 Manipulation is a tactic used by those who either don’t understand or don’t care about the cost to others.
 It’s an attempt to feel in control of a relationship.
 It means that they don’t trust that open and honest communication will help them to get their needs met.

 Research tells us that if you become threatening, it’ll just reinforce their desire to hide.
 Lying is usually based on fear.
 You may want to ground them for lying, but it will likely result in their redoubling efforts to lie better next time.

 Dr. Nancy Darling, professor, and chair of the psychology department at Oberlin College has researched teens and honesty for 20 years.
 In this Great Schools article, Dr. Darling says the key to honesty is, “rule-making plus warmth.”
 She continues, “They need to respect you and believe you will be warm, accepting, and non-punitive.”